 International travellers who want to enter or leave a station with ticket gates use a QR-code to open the gates.
 This QR-code can be printed on the ticket, but can also be on a key card.
 International travellers who begin or end their journey on national trains using the OV-chipkaart have to touch in or out at the interchange station.
 At some stations special transfer points are placed for that purpose.

 In January 2011 a test started to use the ov-chipkaart outside public transport.
-The ov-chipkaart could be used to be pay in the food stores at train station Amersfoort.
-Only a limited number of people were selected to register for this trial.
+The ov-chipkaart can be used to be pay in the food stores at train station Amersfoort.
+Only a limited number of people are selected to register for this trial.